-Greg Bray: And is that, is that consulting on the marketing side as well?
+Greg Bray: And is that consulting on the marketing side as well?

 Greg Bray: Okay.
 Okay.

-Do you, are you in the archery?
-Uh, you murdered your neighbors?
+Do you, are you into archery?
+Have you murdered your neighbors?
 I don't know something interesting.

-Kevin Weitzel: what's your 13-year-old and your five-year-old's favorite wine.
+Kevin Weitzel: So what's your 13-year-old and your five-year-old's favorite wine?

-Jennifer Cooper: Oh, they know they can't try.
-Mommy's mommy's special juice,
+Jennifer Cooper: Oh, they know they can't try, mommy's special juice,

 Greg Bray: So you want to get into clothes?
-Well, that's, that's definitely a different angle than, then the whole a [00:03:00] side thing.
+Well, that's definitely a different angle then the whole a [00:03:00] side thing.